Chemistry-Physics Notes: Radioactivity alpha & beta radioactive decay nuclear equations

 21482Pb =β=> 21483Bi =β=> 21484Po =α= 21082Pb =β=> 21083Bi =β=>21084Po =α=> 20682Pb ... the half-lives of theses unstable nuclei range from a few minutes to a few million years, so the overall decay process takes many millions of years!

-APPENDIX 2 RADIOACTIVE DECAY and QUARKS
+APPENDIX 2 RADIOACTIVE DECAY and QUARKS (NOT for GCSE students!)

-APPENDIX 3 Particle accelerators - the CYCLOTRON
+APPENDIX 3 Particle accelerators - the cyclotron for making radioisotopes

 A cyclotron is a compact type of particle accelerator machine by which electrically charged particles (usually positive, often protons) are accelerated outwards from the centre along a spiral path.
 The particles are held to a spiral trajectory by a static magnetic field and accelerated along circular paths by a rapidly varying (radio frequency) electric field.